vamsiputchala/gke-cicd/README.md

 ## Steps to Execute

-cicd pipeline to deploy applications on gke using cloud build and cloud deploy
+cicd pipeline to deploy applications on Google Kubernetes Engine using cloud build and cloud deploy.

-flow: user push the code to git hub repo , once push with configured build trigger , triggers the cloud build cloud build , builds the docker image with application code and push the image to artifact registry and also triggers cloud deploy pipeline

-cloud deploy pipeline deploys latest imagecontainer to dev Kubernetes cluster, if its fine then promotes to staging it is manual intervention, after that to production with approval from staging.

-Mainly using 3 services in gcp
+Mainly using 3 services in GCP
 GOOGLE KUBERNETES ENGINE
 GOOGLE CLOUD BUILD
-GOOGLE CLOUD DEPLOY: Automates application deployment to a series of target environments like dev, stage, prod we can setup sequence in delivery pipeline
+GOOGLE CLOUD DEPLOY: Automates application deployment to a series of target environments like dev, stage, prod.
+We can setup sequence in delivery pipeline.

+Project Flow:
+1.When user push the code to git hub repo , the configured build trigger , triggers the cloud build.
+2.Cloud build , builds the docker image with application code and push the image to Artifact registry and also triggers cloud deploy pipeline.
-cloud deploy uses scaffold file for rendering deployment and verification
+3.Cloud deploy pipeline deploys latest imagecontainer to dev Kubernetes cluster, if its fine then promotes to staging it is manual intervention, after that to production with approval from staging.cloud deploy uses scaffold file for rendering deployment and verification.